sagemathinc/cocalc-docker/README.md

 NOTES:

 - This Docker image only supports 64-bit Intel.
+For ARM aarch64 (e.g., Apple Silicon) just replace sagemathinc/cocalc above by sagemathinc/cocalc-aarch64.

 - If you get an error about the Docker daemon, instead run `sudo docker ...`.